 - Any person bringing into or taking out of Thailand foreign currency bank notes in an aggregate amount exceeding \$20,000 or its equivalent must make a declaration to a customs officer, accordingly.
 And the transfer of foreign currency exceeding \$20,000 or its equivalent requires filing/submission of a Foreign Exchange Transaction Form. - Local currency there is no restriction on the amount of Thai baht bank notes that may be brought into the country.
-A person who travels to Thailand's bordering countries (including Vietnam) is allowed to take out up to THB 500,000 and to other countries up to THB 50,000, respectively, without authorisation. - Foreign currency account of non-residents non-residents can open and maintain foreign currency accounts with authorised financial institutions in Thailand without limit.
+A person who travels to Thailand's bordering countries (including Vietnam and the People's Republic of China (only Yuman Province)) is allowed to take out up to THB 2,000,000 with a declaration to a customs officer if exceeding THB 450,000.
+A person who travels to other countries is allowed to take out up to THB 50,000, respectively, without authorisation.

+- Foreign currency account of non-residents non-residents can open and maintain foreign currency accounts with authorised financial institutions in Thailand without limit.
 The accounts must be credited with funds that originate from abroad except in the case where non-residents temporarily working in Thailand convert their income into foreign currencies to deposit into the accounts.
 Payments from Thai residents or borrowing from authorized banks can be deposited subject to supporting evidence.
-Balances on such accounts may be transferred without restriction. - Non-resident baht account non-residents may open two types of baht accounts with authorised financial institutions in Thailand as follows: - Non-resident baht account: the account may be debited or credited for general purposes, (i.e. other than investment in securities) such as trade, services, foreign direct investment, and investment in immovable assets and loans. - Non-resident baht account for securities: the account may be debited or credited or the purpose of investment in securities and other financial instruments such as equity instruments, debt instruments, unit trusts, and financial derivatives transactions traded on the Thailand Futures Exchange and Agricultural

-Futures Exchange of Thailand.
+Balances on such accounts may be transferred without restriction. - Non-resident baht account non-residents may open two types of baht accounts with authorised financial institutions in Thailand as follows: - Non-resident baht account: the account may be debited or credited for general purposes, (i.e. other than investment in securities) such as trade, services, foreign direct investment, and investment in immovable assets and loans. - Non-resident baht account for securities: the account may be debited or credited or the purpose of investment in securities and other financial instruments such as equity instruments, debt instruments, unit trusts, and financial derivatives transactions traded on the Thailand Futures Exchange and Agricultural Futures Exchange of Thailand.